usr-null/otvet-database-backup/README.md

 * Configurable MySQL character set
 * Configurable processing/compression pipeline
 * GitHub Release asset storage
-* Automatic backup file splitting
+* Automatic backup file splitting for GitHub's per-asset release limit
+* Explicit failure when the processed backup does not fit on the runner disk
+* Explicit failure when a backup exceeds the single-release asset count limit
 * Public-repository friendly
 * No dedicated backup infrastructure required